ibaraness/webpack-tutorial/basic-setting.md

 }

 ```
 The last file we going to create on this step is webpack.configure.js.
-Wearegoing to start with a very basic and simple configuration and extend it as we go.
+We are going to start with a very basic and simple configuration and extend it as we go.
+Lets create it in the root folder of our project where package.json file and node_modules folder sits.

 ###### webpack.configure.js
 ```javascript